The Chinese Language Centre

 This course equips students with the basic skills for reading newspaper articles and enhances their reading comprehension.
 Specialized terms for various news topics are introduced.

 The First Examination is held at the end of the first year and the certificate Examination is held at the end of the curriculum.
 Both Examinations consist of written papers and oral tests.

-*Late applications will also be accepted for consideration.
+*Late applications for Year 2 will also be accepted for consideration.
 Please send your inquiry to Ms Amy Ho at email@example.com.